Home Page

 Meholah, by Tabbath.

-been formally crowned king), organised an attack against the Philistines.
+crowned king), Saul organised an attack against the Philistines.

 1Sam 13:3 And Jonathan attacked the garrison of the Philistines